Looking for your library or school’s BadgerLink statistics? Contact Us

-The 2016 Public Library Annual Report includes a new section for tracking the successful retrievals of electronic information within electronic collections, otherwise known as databases or electronic resources.
+The 2016 Public Library Annual Report included a new section for tracking the successful retrievals of electronic information within electronic collections, otherwise known as databases or electronic resources.
 While many libraries purchase their own electronic collections, a bulk of this data would come from the state-provided resources in BadgerLink.

 We worked with systems and/or libraries to make updates with participating content providers to allow for individual usage statistics to be captured, and library systems will be continually updated with guidance on how to understand and use their data during the Annual Report process.